wanjohialvins/Konsut-System/USER_MANUAL.md

 - **View Invoices**: See all transactions
 - **Export**: Download client data as CSV
 - **Delete**: Remove client (Admin only)
+- **Sync from Documents**: Rebuild your client list based on past invoice data (Useful if client list is empty).

 ---